 When Chrome is launched in any of the ways described in the Launching Browsers topic, TestComplete automatically uses the

 --disable-hang-monitor switch for it.
-Other needed switches can be specified in the TestedApps Editor.
+Other needed switches can be specified by using the RunOptions property.

 If you launch Chrome using a desktop shortcut, you can specify the needed switches in the shortcut parameters: